Crating a course syllabus

 Sample

 The Mathematics & Statistics Tutoring Lab provides free drop-in tutoring and scheduled one-on-one tutoring appointments to American University students for exam review, homework assignments, and understanding concepts.
 The Lab tutors Mathematics concepts up to Calculus II and Statistics concepts up to Intermediate Statistics.
-(Drop-in to Don Myers Building Room 103 or Schedule tutoring appointments on WC Online)
+(Drop-in to Don Myers Building Room 103, Schedule tutoring appointments on WC Online, or reach out to quantsupport@american.edu)

 Supplemental Instruction